Question revealed for Australia's first referendum in 24 years - Local News 8

 Australian Prime Minister Anthony Albanese announced the question during a news conference: “A proposed law to alter the constitution to recognize the First Peoples of Australia by establishing an Aboriginal and Torres Strait Islander voice.
 Do you approve this proposed alteration?”

-“That’s the question before the Australian people, nothing more, but nothing less,” said Albanese, who paused for a few seconds mid-sentence as he thanked Indigenous leaders for their patience.
+“That’s the question before the Australian people, nothing more, but nothing less,” said an emotional Albanese, who paused for a few seconds mid-sentence as he thanked Indigenous leaders for their patience.

 “This moment has been a very long time in the making, yet they have shown such patience and optimism through this process.
 And that spirit of cooperation and thoughtful, respectful dialogue has been so important at arriving at this point in such a united fashion,” he said.